Fdawgs/.github/CONTRIBUTING.md

 This repository requires that a supported version of [Node.js](https://nodejs.org) is installed.
 Check the `engines.node` value in `./package.json` for the minimum supported version.

-With that in place, fork the repository, clone it, and then run `npm i && npm run prepare` to install all dependencies.
+With that in place, fork the repository, clone it, and then run `npm i` to install all dependencies.

 ### Development workflow

 After cloning the repository and installing all the dependencies, there are several commands available for local development:

-- `npm run lint` - Runs [ESLint](https://eslint.org) over all support file types
+- `npm run lint:eslint` - Runs [ESLint](https://eslint.org) over all support file types
 - `npm run lint:prettier` - Runs [Prettier](https://prettier.io) over all supported file types
 - `npm run test:unit` - Runs tests in src directory
 - `npm test` - Runs all of the above scripts together